andrelandgraf/neon-ai-chat-persistence/README.md

-# Template - Neon Agent Workflow Persistence
+# Template - Neon AI Chat Persistence

 Persist AI SDK chats and messages to your Neon database.
 Message parts are stored in separate tables, rather than JSONB.
 This makes it easier to enforce the schema and version control as the AI SDK and message parts evolve over time.